stealth/opmsg/README.md

 upper and lower-case, digits and so on.
 The idea behind brainkey personas is, that you share a secret with your peer once you meet, and both sides can then generate the same personas independently afterwards.
 There's no need to verify finger prints or exchange keys.
-You should use a default config, because the EC curve that is being used has to be the same on both sides.
-As well as the persona hash algorithm and the salt.
-Both sides may ommit the `--salt` switch if they don't fear that folks with a huge hardware budget are going to precompute databases of brainkey personas to break your key.
+The salt parameter doesn't need to be secret and may also be omitted.
+But it is a safety measure to chose a salt in order to make attacks with rainbow tables unfeasable.
 If you are certain that no other users are on your box, you may also pass the passphrase as `--brainkey1=mysupersecretnobodyknows` on the commandline instead of typing it on `stdin`.
-The salt may be known to the public, its only purpose is to make precomputation infeasable.
 Brainkeys will only be used for deniable EC personas.
 The Kex (aka Session) keys will nevertheless be generated randomly, just as for other personas.
 Brainkey personas can then be used just as normal.
 Once created, you may just